 If necessary we may also have to investigate your claims and convictions history in the course of administering your claim.
 You can be assured that we will keep such investigations strictly confidential.

 Fraud prevention and detection notice

-If false or inaccurate information is provided and fraud is identified details will be passed to fraud prevention agencies.
+If false or inaccurate information is provided and fraud is identified details will be passed to fraud detection agencies.
 Law enforcement agencies may access and use this information.
 We and other organisations may also access and use this information to prevent fraud and money laundering, for example when:

-- Checking details on and making decisions about applications for credit and credit related services
+- Checking details on and making decisions about applications for credit and credit related services.

 - Recovering debt

 - Checking details on proposals